cwcyau/group-information/supervision.md

 # Supervision Information

-I principally see my relationship with students and postdocs as *collaborative* and we are working in partnership to achieve one or more of the following:
+I principally see my relationship with students and postdocs as *collaborative* and we are working in partnership to achieve the following:

 1. Do interesting science.
 2. To learn new skills.